telerik/blazor-docs/components/scheduler/views/month.md

 ````
 ## Resource Grouping in the Month View

-You can configure the Month view to display events that are [grouped by a resource]({%slug scheduler-resource-grouping%}).
+You can configure the Month view to display appointments that are [grouped by a resource]({%slug scheduler-resource-grouping%}).

 >caption Resource Grouping in a Month view.